Karnaphuli: Chittagong City

 Chittagong is situated on the banks of the Karnaphuli River between the Chittagong Hill Tracts and the Bay of Bengal.
 The city is a noteworthy seaside seaport city and monetary focus in southeastern Bangladesh.
 The Chittagong Metropolitan Area has a populace of more than 8.9 million, making it the second biggest city in Bangladesh.
 It is the capital of an eponymous locale and division.
 A water treatment plant has been set up by Chittagong Port Authority to source water from the Karnaphuli river for its uses.
 The plant will make the port self-reliant in its water needs.

-Tlabung
+Demagiri(Tlabung)

-Tlabung is situated on the banks of the Karnaphuli River in Lunglei district, Mizoram.
+Demagiri is situated on the banks of the Karnaphuli River in Lunglei district, Mizoram.
 Karnaphuli River links Mizoram with the port city of Chittagong on the shores of Bay of Bengal.
 British Troops and missionaries used this route to reach Mizoram during the Colonial days.
-It used to take 5 days to reach from Chittagong to Tlabung on a motorboat, a distance of about 90 kilometers, after which they would travel another 35 kilometers to reach Lunglei.
+It used to take 5 days to reach from Chittagong to Demagiri on a motorboat, a distance of about 90 kilometers, after which they would travel another 35 kilometers to reach Lunglei.